ynput/OpenPype/website/docs/artist_tools_tray.md

 Access to **Ftrack**'s website and sign in.

 ## Launcher
 Select your working context.
 Once choosen, you can see all the files, assets and its associated **Tasks**.
 You can also filter your assets for a more efficient research.
-Click on a task and choose one of the softwares to open it.
+Click on a task and select one of the softwares to open it.

 ## Loader
 Loader loads published subsets into your current scene or script.